Determination of wages by wage assessment

 • For civil servants, there is no other way of determining remuneration (for example, by negotiating it directly in a contract) than the salary schedule.

-• Changes to the salary tables may thus lead to a mass increase, but also to an across-the-board reduction in the salaries of civil servants.
+• Changes to salary scales may thus lead to a mass increase, but also to an across-the-board reduction in the salaries of civil servants.

 An available attorney advises: